|Search This Site >>

-In 2011, Flavia co-founded the Art Ecologie Group with colleagues Monique Luck and Marcee Musgrove.
+In 2011, Lovatelli co-founded the Art Ecologie Group with colleagues Monique Luck and Marcee Musgrove.
 Having all participated in the Passport for Fashion Show where they created wearable art pieces from recyclable products, they decided to organize their own Trashion Show as a means to promote creativity and bring attention to their art.
 Each year, Art Ecologie organizes a recycled fashion show and invites artists to push the boundaries of their comfort level in creating three-dimensional work.
-Flavia’s work has been featured in a number of magazines, newspapers, blogs, including the Charlotte Observer, the Cornelius Herald, and Currents Magazine.
+Lovatelli’s work has been featured in a number of magazines, newspapers, blogs, including the Charlotte Observer, the Cornelius Herald, and Currents Magazine.
 She is a member of the Trenholm Art Guild of S.C.

 Ken May is executive director of the South Carolina Arts Commission, where he has served in several positions since 1985.

 He has been a panelist and site visitor for the National Endowment for the Arts; a panelist, presenter, consultant, and facilitator for national, state, and local arts organizations; and a guest lecturer in the arts administration programs at the College of Charleston and Winthrop University.
 He is a member of the board and current treasurer of SouthArts serves as treasurer of the South Carolina Afterschool Alliance board, and is an active alumnus of the Diversity Leaders Initiative of the Riley Institute at Furman University.